Jalagarto/my_wiki/Docker/readme.md

         - ```docker rm``` -  deletes a container.
         - ```docker update``` -  updates a container's resource limits.

+        Normally if you run a container without options it will start and stop immediately, if you want keep it running you can use the command, docker run -td container_id this will use the option -t that will allocate a pseudo-TTY session and -d that will detach automatically the container (run container in background and print container ID).

     - Starting and Stopping:
         - ```docker start``` -  starts a container so it is running.
         - ```docker stop``` -  stops a running container.